Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * Developers who want to contribute to the test framework should join groups from the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).

-Ask an onboarding question on [Stackoverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-onboarding).
+<a name="phase-1-onboarding-get-the-sdk-docs-and-samples-to-your-developers"></a>
+## Get the SDK, docs, and samples to your developers

+ The [development guide](top-extensions-getting-started.md) located in the main documentation index has all the right pointers.

-<a name="azure-portal-onboarding-using-easy-start-onboarding-requirements"></a>
+<a name="phase-1-onboarding-get-the-sdk-docs-and-samples-to-your-developers-onboarding-requirements"></a>
-## Onboarding Requirements
+### Onboarding Requirements

 * All **services must be registered in Service Tree** and contain a **valid service tree id with an IcM team registered for each cloud** that the portal extension is onboarding to.